pyoscx/scenariogeneration/docu/Documentation.md

 __NOTE:__ All roads has to be fixed (using *adjust_roads_and_lanes*) before the roadmarks can be adjusted.

+### Automatic creation of elevations
+If some roads has a defined elevation or superelevation profile, the rest can be automaically be calculated based on the ones that have an elevation.
+This is done by first calculating superelevation and after that elevations (since superelevations might give rise to elevations).
+This is enabled by the method *adjust_elevations*.

+__NOTE:__ This functionality tries to fit elevations if the neighboring roads have elevations, if only one has, it will copy it.
+This means that depending on the road network the solution is dependent on the order roads are added.

+__NOTE:__ For common junctions it will try to create elevations, however this will yeild very strange crossings, so please set the elevation in your crossings beforehand.
+(This is solved in OpenDRIVE 1.8 but not implemented in scenariogeneration)

+An example of elevation automation can be seen in [super_elevation_automation_example](exampels/xodr/super_elevation_automation_example.html)

 ### Generators
 For most simple roads, the generators that are provided in the __xodr__ module can be used.
 These most often will generate the roads that can build up the network and then the user can just "patch" them together with the "successor/predecessor" attributes (see [highway_example](examples/xodr/highway_example.html))